 This order required anyone who owned physical gold to sell it for $20.67 per ounce.
 Some small quantities of gold coins, mainly numismatic ones, were excused from the order because they were considered private property and had to be heftily compensated.

 Once the act was enforced, the Treasury raised the price of gold to $35 per ounce.
 This caused a serious loss for the investors, around 40% to be specific.
 Some tried to fight and keep their gold and were often prosecuted.
-In the end, owning, buying and selling gold became illegal.
+In the end, owning, buying, and selling gold became illegal.

-While most believed that this could not happen today, the Gold Confiscation Act of 2011 was a wakeup call.
+While most believed that this could not happen today, the Gold Confiscation Act of 2011 was a wake-up call.
 In a famous court case, the Mint repossessed nearly $80 million in $20 double eagles printed in 1933.
-The Mint claimed the owners’ father stole them from the Mint since most of these coins were melted after following the Executive Order 6102.
+The Mint claimed the owners’ father stole them from the Mint since most of these coins were melted after following Executive Order 6102.

-This case started many gold investors and got them thinking whether the government can march in and repossess their gold in case of a new financial crisis or an all-out economic war.
+This case started many gold investors and got them thinking about whether the government can march in and repossess their gold in case of a new financial crisis or an all-out economic war.